Out & About

 Over time, you will be taking with you more things of what you really need and leaving some other unnecessary things behind.

-Timing is obviously not an item, but definitely something to take into consideration with small babies.
+Timing is obviously not an item to carry, but definitely something to take into consideration with small babies.

-Once you start to understand your baby’s sleeping / feeding patterns you will feel more at ease being able to predict the time of the next feed.
+Once you start to understand your baby’s sleeping / feeding patterns you will feel more at ease being able to predict the time of the next feed or nap.

 If you have a baby that is only a few weeks old and you are planning to go out, it may be good to leave home after he’s had a feed.
 This is to prevent your baby getting anxious to have a feed when you are in the car or just out of the house with all your gear.